Peña Boulevard

-Federico Peña Boulevard, named for former Denver Mayor Federico Peña, is an 11.1 mi freeway located in Adams County and the City and County of Denver, Colorado.
+Peña Boulevard, named for former Denver Mayor Federico Peña, is an 11.1 mi freeway located in Adams County and the City and County of Denver, Colorado.
 The freeway, which opened in 1993, provides the primary vehicular access into Denver International Airport which opened at the same time.
 Peña Boulevard begins as an extension of Airport Boulevard in Aurora at an interchange with Interstate 70 (I-70) and travels north, then east to end at the airport, with an intermediate interchange with the E-470 tollway.

 Route description

 Peña Boulevard begins at an interchange with I-70 in Aurora as a northern continuation of Airport Boulevard.
 The first freeway interchange is at East 40th Avenue, which also provides traffic access to and from to Aurora's Airport Boulevard running to the south.
 Travelers leaving the airport use this exit for access to eastbound I-70 through the adjacent Airport Boulevard/I-70 interchange.
 Travelers inbound to the airport from I-70 East do not have access to the first interchange.
 Continuing north, the freeway leaves Aurora and passes into the Denver Gateway area, Aurora's Gateway Park development is adjacent.
+Cyclists are allowed to use the shoulder of the freeway north of East 40th Avenue.
 An interchange with Green Valley Ranch Boulevard provides access to the neighborhood of the same name.
 The East 56th Avenue interchange is the final exit along Peña Boulevard before it turns east near the Rocky Mountain Arsenal National Wildlife Refuge, and reaches the interchange with Tower Road, which serves several airport hotels.

 The only intermediate freeway interchange on Peña Boulevard is a full cloverleaf interchange with the tolled E-470, which provides an alternate north–south route to I-25 for travelers wishing to bypass on the eastern side of Metropolitan Denver area.
 E-470 also intersects I-70 and has a 10 mph higher speed limit than Peña Boulevard.
 The interchange with E-470 is the easternmost exit before entering Denver International Airport.
-Once inside airport grounds, the freeway intersects the car rental return area, and connects to the parking garages and terminal access roads.
+Inside airport grounds, the freeway intersects the car rental return area, and connects to the parking garages and terminal access roads.
+The airport and many of its facilities have Peña Boulevard street addresses; these are standardized by the United States Postal Service using an N in place of the Spanish-language Ñ in their corresponding mailing addresses.

 The segment of the freeway between I-70 and E-470 is listed on the National Highway System (NHS), a system of roads that are important to the nation's economy, defense and mobility.
 The portion between E-470 and the airport is listed as a MAP-21 NHS Principal Arterial.